mithril-security/blindai/docs/docs/deploy-on-premise.md

     The binary file contains the drivers signed by Intel and will proceed to the installation transparently.

+    In some cases (Linux kernel >5.15) the execution of the binary returns `in-kernel drivers support`, and it means that the drivers are already installed and must appear in `/dev/sgx/`

 === "Hardware mode (Azure DCsv3 VMs)"

     There is no need to do anything, the drivers are already installed.

 ### Running the server

-Please make sure you have [Docker ](https://docs.docker.com/get-docker/)installed on your machine.
+Please make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your machine.

 === "Hardware mode"